Talk to a Certified Specialist

 In addition, many workers who operate as independent contractors may be regarded as employees for the purposes of workers’ compensation eligibility.
 If your injuries are serious enough to keep you out of work for a year or longer, our lawyers can assist you with applying for Social Security Disability or other disability benefits.

-Who Are Third Parties?
+Who are Third Parties?

 A third party is a person or entity that does not work for your employer.
 The following are examples of third parties in worker injury cases: